dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 ## Summary

 In this tutorial we saw how to create a fully editable DataList, allowing a user to quickly modify the address information for multiple suppliers.
-We started by defining the editing interface a TextBox Web control for the supplier s address, city, and country values in the DataList s `ItemTemplate`.
+We started by defining the editing interface a TextBox Web control for the supplier s address, city, and country/region values in the DataList s `ItemTemplate`.
 Next, we added Update All buttons above and below the DataList.
 After a user has made his changes and clicked one of the Update All buttons, the `DataListItem` s are enumerated and a call to the `SuppliersBLL` class s `UpdateSupplierAddress` method is made.

 Happy Programming!